We sell Wine but the Chinese want Brands!

 Few communication ways exist

-Press relationships (PR) : good for your image
+Press relationships (PR): good for your image

-It is crucial to encourage a positive word-of-mouth.
+It is crucial to encourage positive word-of-mouth.
 These KOL talk about your brand and it converts Chinese consumers to think in the same way.

-Adrien , French Wine Marketer in the middle of journalists, stars and KOL
+Adrien, French Wine Marketer in the middle of journalists, stars and KOL

 Positioning your products

-Emphasize on the wine’s benefits.
+Emphasize the wine’s benefits.
 Indeed, the Chinese customers is more and more sensitive to the food quality’s products.
 Biological and foreign goods attract them.
 So, mixing these both features must be effective to your brand.

-E-commerce, the futur of the Wine distribution
+E-commerce, the future of the Wine distribution

 E-commerce platforms are progressing in China.
-The most famous are Tmall Global and JD.com which offer marketers to sell their products thanks to e-shop.
+The most famous is Tmall Global and JD.com which offer marketers to sell their products thanks to e-shop.
 We notice many startups which are borning and provide their wine to the Chinese population.
 Moreover, French Cellar takes part of its.
 This young company sells biological wines which are created by Arthur Rebut, a French sommelier.